 EPA Advises Facility Operators to Prevent and Minimize Chemical Releases during Hazardous Weather Events

-ATLANTA (May 31, 2018) – As hurricane season approaches, the U.S. Environmental Protection Agency (EPA) is issuing a Hazardous Weather Release Prevention and Reporting alert to remind facility operators of certain requirements that call for preventing, minimizing and reporting chemical releases.
-This alert is designed to increase awareness among facility operators about their obligation to operate facilities safely, minimize releases that do occur, and report chemical releases in a timely manner.
+ATLANTA (May 16, 2019) – As hurricane season approaches, the U.S. Environmental Protection Agency (EPA) is issuing a Hazardous Weather Release Prevention and Reporting alert to remind facility operators of certain requirements that call for preventing, minimizing and reporting chemical releases.
+This alert is designed to increase awareness among facility operators about their obligation to operate facilities safely, minimize releases that do occur, and report chemical releases in a timely manner, as required under the Comprehensive Environmental Response, Compensation and Liability Act and/or the Emergency Planning and Community Right-to-Know Act.

 The alert specifies release prevention and preparedness requirements and clarifies reporting requirements, including exemptions.
 Unlike some natural disasters, the onset of a hurricane is predictable and allows for early preparations to lessen its effect on a facility.
 Before hurricane force winds and associated storm surge flooding damage industrial processes, the alert recommends that operators take preventive action by safely shutting down processes, placing hazardous chemicals in safe storage locations, or otherwise operating safely under appropriate emergency procedures.
 If a chemical release does occur, operators should notify appropriate authorities immediately so that an appropriate response can be carried out.